aimtyaem/Datasets/README.md

 ## Project Workflow

 1. **YAML File Classification:**  YAML files are classified and organized within this repository.
-Further details on the classification scheme and directory structure can be found in Main foldee.
+Further details on the classification scheme and directory structure can be found in Main folder.

 2. **CSV Upload to Web Application:**  Users can upload their CSV files to the designated web application for access and processing.
 Instructions for uploading can be found: 'https://prcrs.blogspot.com/p/lambda-ds.htm'